antlas0/frequency_listener/README.md

 > [!WARNING]
 > Please refer to your juridiction to know if you are allowed to record, save and potentially share IQ or demodulated data.

-Be able to listen to a frequency and record activity on disk.
-This is a WIP software

 ## Prerequisites
 An [RTLSDR](https://en.wikipedia.org/wiki/List_of_software-defined_radios) USB dongle.